Lake Ngami: Visits

-One of the illustrations is known to have been made on the basis of a sketch by Mr. Alfred Ryder (1825-1850) son of Artist, William Mills Rider (1795 - 1841), a young Englishman who had visited the Lake Ngami just a few months before Livingstone arrived there.
+One of the illustrations is known to have been made on the basis of a sketch by Mr. Alfred Ryder (1825-1850), son of the artist William Mills Rider (1795 - 1841), a young Englishman who had visited Lake Ngami just a few months before Livingstone arrived there.
 He had died on his way back.
 Ryder had made a sketch of the lake and although it was left unfinished, Livingstone persuaded Mrs. Ryder to lend it for the illustration of his book.8 Besides carefully copying the lake scenery, the artist employed by Murray was asked to add a family group into the picture to make it more suitable for Livingstone's purposes.

 Charles John Andersson (who published Lake Ngami; or, Explorations and Discoveries during Four Years' Wanderings in the Wilds of Southwestern Africa in 1856) and Frederick Thomas Green also visited the area in the early 1850s.
 Frederick Lugard led a British expedition to the lake in 1896.
 Arnold Weinholt Hodson passed through the area on his journey from Serowe to Victoria Falls in 1906.

 Ngami Lacuna, a methane lake on Saturn's moon Titan, is named after this lake.